Liberal Studies Program > First-Year Program > For Faculty > Proposing a Course

 While the Chicago Quarter program is designed to offer faculty from any discipline a great deal of flexibility in choosing and developing a topic, all courses must:

-• Have the city itself at the heart of the course;
+• Have the city itself at the heart of the course

-• Support first-year students as they transition into the DePaul community;
+• Support first-year students as they transition into the DePaul community

-• Expose students to a variety of Chicago’s neighborhoods and communities;
+• Expose students to a variety of Chicago’s neighborhoods and communities

-• Operate using the teaching-team model, with each Chicago Quarter faculty member leading a teaching team that includes a professional staff member and a peer student mentor;
+• Operate using the teaching-team model, with each Chicago Quarter faculty member leading a teaching team that includes a professional staff member and a peer student mentor

-• Pursue the 2018 LSP Learning Goals; and
+• Pursue the University Pillars of Learning

-1. Review the Chicago Quarter page on this website;
+1. Review the Chicago Quarter page on this website

-2. Read over the Chicago Quarter Faculty Handbook;
+2. Read over the Chicago Quarter Faculty Handbook

-6. Submit a proposal online by December 15.
+6. Submit a proposal online by December 15

 Proposals for new Chicago Quarter courses to be taught during a given academic year must be submitted and approved during the preceding academic year.
 (Once approved, a course does not require annual re-approval.)
 Thus, a course proposed by December 15 of a given year may first be taught, following approval, in Autumn Quarter of the following year.